iainsimmons/dotfiles/README.md

 ### March 2025

+Switched back to [Commit Mono](https://commitmono.com) as my font in WezTerm, after having used [Iosevka](https://typeof.net/Iosevka/) for the past 4 months.
+Funnily enough, it was almost exactly a year ago I first tried Commit Mono.

-I switched backed to [Starship](https://starship.rs/) for my prompt.
+I switched back to [Starship](https://starship.rs/) for my prompt.
 I started with the [Tokyo Night Preset](https://starship.rs/presets/tokyo-night) but immediately customised it to use more of a slanted style, swapped around some features and removed some bits and pieces.
 I'm quite happy with what I have now and it fits better with everything else.
 Seems less buggy than Tide.

 ### January 2025